-Application instructions for Bachelor of Education
+Application Instructions for the Bachelor of Education

 1. UNDERGRADUATE DEGREE: Completion of an undergraduate degree is required for admission to the Bachelor of Education program.
 Applicants completing the final year of an undergraduate degree may apply.
 If conditionally accepted, the undergraduate degree must be completed before beginning the B.Ed. program.
+You cannot be enrolled in two post-secondary programs at once.

 2. GRADES: The grade standard for admission into the B.Ed. program is a ‘B’; however, MSVU does not simply select the students with the highest undergraduate grades as grades are only one indicator of academic success in post-graduate professional study.